Cluster 3: Interpret linear models. (Algebra 1 - Major Cluster)Archived

 Slippery Slopes:

 This lesson will not only reinforce students understanding of slope and y-intercept, but will also ensure the students understand how it can be modeled in a real world situation.
-The focus of this lesson is to show student's understanding of slope being a rate of change and the y-intercept the value of y when x is zero.
-They will be able to read a problem and create a linear equation based upon what they read.
+The focus of this lesson is to emphasize that slope is a rate of change and the y-intercept the value of y when x is zero.
+Students will be able to read a problem and create a linear equation based upon what they read.
 They will then make predictions based upon this information.

 Type: Lesson Plan